dominiksalvet/gim/README.md

         <img src="https://img.shields.io/badge/readme_style-standard-brightgreen.svg"></a>
 </p>

-> Simple installation manager for your Git projects.
+> Git-based installation manager.
+Delta updates. macOS + Linux.
+POSIX.

 Wouldn't it be great to **install and update** your favorite Git projects like this?